BenjamimCS/show_page_results/Readme.md

 in the code.
 Actually everything was fine, PHP just doesn't handle whit it very well, but that was fixed.

 ### **Coming Up**
-- A preview showing it running
+- A preview showing it running.
-- Some Real Topics
+- Some Real Topics.